-4.6.
+4.8.
 Household and Non-Household Waste

-The latest data available from the Department for Environment, Food and Rural Affairs shows that within 2018/19 51,854 tonnes of domestic waste and 2,608 tonnes of non-domestic waste was collected from Reigate & Banstead borough, representing a slight increase on previous year.
+The latest data available from the Department for Environment, Food and Rural Affairs shows that within 2020-21, 55,251 tonnes of domestic waste and 2,487 tonnes of non-domestic waste was collected from Reigate & Banstead borough, as seen in Figure 16 below.
+There was an increase in domestic waste collection from the previous monitoring period, whereas for non-domestic waste, there was a decrease from the previous monitoring period.

-Of the collected waste, 53.8% of household and 7.2% of non-household waste was sent for recycling.
+Of the collected waste, 53.2% of household and 4.6% of non-household waste was sent for recycling.
+Both the levels for collected household and non-household waste sent for recycling have decreased from the previous monitoring period.

-Figure 16 Household and non-household waste collected (t)
+Figure 15 Household and non-household waste collected (t)